-Commodities markets have the biggest number of studies in price discovery literature.
-In these studies are highlighted the role of future markets in the price formation process and in their capacity to disseminate important market information.
-Hernandez and Torero (2010) point to the predominance of futures markets in price discovery for agriculture commodities such as corn, wheat and soybean.40 A similar conclusion is reached by Yang and Leatham (1999) for the wheat market and Zapata et al (2005) for sugar.41
+Commodities markets have the biggest number of studies in the price discovery literature.
+In these studies are highlighted the role of futures markets in the price formation process and in their capacity to disseminate important market information.
+Hernandez and Torero (2010) point to the predominance of futures markets in price discovery for agriculture commodities such as corn, wheat, and soybeans.
+A similar conclusion is reached by Yang and Leatham (1999) for the wheat market and Zapata et al. (2005) for sugar.

 For energy commodities, the analysis by Sander et al. (2004) shows there is a positive correlation between the increase in oil prices and the return of non-commercial agents in futures markets.
 In other words, agents not connected to the energy commodities market obtain systematic gains in these markets when prices rise.
-There is also ample literature that discusses the formation of a price bubble resulting from speculation in the oil derivatives market.42 For authors like Kahn (2009), "speculation on the future price of oil led to both overshooting of spot prices in the first half of 2008 and undershooting in the second half of the year".
-This form of fictitious appreciation of wealth can also be accompanied by episodes of price manipulation such as that reported by the CFTC (Commodity Futures Trading Commission) in which the company Vitol held 11% of all oil contracts on the New York Mercantile Exchange (CHOO, 2008).
+There is also ample literature that discusses the formation of a price bubble resulting from speculation in the oil derivatives market.
+For authors like Kahn (2009), "speculation on the future price of oil led to both overshooting of spot prices in the first half of 2008 and undershooting in the second half of the year."
+This form of fictitious appreciation of wealth can also be accompanied by episodes of price manipulation such as that reported by the CFTC (Commodity Futures Trading Commission) in which the company Vitol held 11 percent of all oil contracts on the New York Mercantile Exchange (Choo 2008).

-The foreign exchange market is one of the biggest in the world, mobilizing around US\$ 4.7 trillion per day in 2010, with 64% of all transactions conducted in derivatives markets, according to BIS data.
-This market is predominantly over-the-counter, but it is internationally connected by electronic platforms that permit futures operations between dozens of currencies.43 These platforms are operated by large banks that work as brokers by meeting retail demands, form speculative positions and arbitrate between markets.
+The foreign exchange market is one of the biggest in the world, mobilizing around US\$ 4.7 trillion per day in 2010, with 64 percent of all transactions conducted in derivatives markets, according to BIS data.
+This market is predominantly over-the-counter, but it is internationally connected by electronic platforms that permit futures operations between dozens of currencies.
+These platforms are operated by large banks that work as brokers by meeting retail demands, forming speculative positions, and arbitrating between markets.
 For some currencies, the exchange derivative market is much more liquid and deeper than the spot market.
-Among the reasons for this asymmetry of liquidity is easy access, the lack of regulations and usually smaller operations costs (such as taxes, capital controls and operational costs).
+Among the reasons for this asymmetry of liquidity are easy access, the lack of regulations, and usually smaller operations costs (such as taxes, capital controls, and operational costs).

-The study by Rosenberg and Traub (2009) points to great influence in the Chicago futures market in exchange rate pricing for dollars, German Marks, Yens, Pounds and Swiss Francs for 1996.
-According to the author, this occurs despite greater spot market liquidity measured by the trade volume in currencies like the Mark.
-Price formation for the Brazilian Real exchange rate with the US Dollar is attributed to the futures market.
+The study by Rosenberg and Traub (2009) points to great influence in the Chicago futures market in exchange rate pricing for dollars, German marks, yens, pounds, and Swiss francs for 1996.
+According to the author, this occurs despite greater spot market liquidity measured by trade volume in currencies like the mark.
+Price formation for the Brazilian real exchange rate with the U.S. dollar is attributed to the futures market.
 Ventura and Garcia (2009) conclude that the exchange rate is first formed in the futures market, and it is then transmitted by arbitrage to the spot market, with 10 minute gaps.
-Rossi (2011) analyzes the relation between positions of different agents in the futures market and the exchange variation and it attributes the formation of tendencies in the futures exchange market to foreigners and
+Rossi (2011) analyzes the relation between positions of different agents in the futures market and the exchange variation; and it attributes the formation of tendencies in the futures exchange market to foreigners and institutional investors with the objective of obtaining speculative gains, and the realization of arbitrage gains to commercial banks, transmitting speculative pressure stemming from the futures market to the spot market.
+For the case of Brazilian currency, other authors sustain the position that the exchange rate is formed in the future, like Franco (2000) and Dodd and Griffith-Jones (2007), with the latter arguing based on financial agent interviews.